alk05/routing-comparison-nwm-nextgen-troute/README.md

 # Visualizing the Outputs
 The `visualizing_outputs.ipynb` notebook compiles all the outputs from the different sources (NWM, t-route, next-gen routing-only, and gage data) and plots them for a given NextGen ID, as well as producing a table of values.
 The notebook requires the user to know the NextGen ID for the locations of interest, which can be looked up [here](https://nrds.ciroh.org/).

 To run the notebook, update the filepathways for all the files that were downloaded.
-The NWM output files are the same files that are used as the channel forcing files, but the way the code is written reflects the files before the file names were changed to the *CHRTOUT_DOMAIN1 version.
+The NWM output files are the same files that are used as the channel forcing files, but the way the code is written uses the file names before they were changed to the *CHRTOUT_DOMAIN1 version.

 For the gage data, two more changes are needed.
 Adjust the start and end dates at the bottom of the `get_comparison_data` function, and in the function `show_combined_info`, edit the NextGen IDs associated with each gage.